-White Lake is a 186.8-acre man-made impoundment located in north central Marshall County, South Dakota .
+White Lake Dam and Reservoir is a 186.8-acre man-made impoundment located in north central Marshall County, South Dakota .
 White Lake was constructed as a WPA project in the 1930s.
 The dam impounds water on the upper watershed of the Wild Rice River, which is a tributary of the Red River.
 The lake offers some flood protection for downstream benefits and is used for recreation.
-The average depth of the lake is eight feet and it has a maximum depth of twenty feet.
 The outlet for the lake empties into the Wild Rice River.

 White Lake Dam